emberjs/website/source/guides/getting-started/your-first-ember-app.md

   location, and the `App` namespace is globally visible.
 Yes, this means we've created a global variable.
 We'll fix that in a bit.

-You might well be asking "Well, where our `ApplicationController` go?"
+You might well be asking "Well, where did our `ApplicationController` go?"
 And you would be right to wonder.
-The answer is that if you're not doing any customisation, `App.ApplicationController` doesn't need to be defined.
+The answer is that if you're not doing any customisation, `App.ApplicationController` doesn't need to be explicitly defined.
 One gets created for you automatically.

 The second oddity is our `App.Router.map()` call.
 Why, you might think, does it only define an `italic` route?
 Surely an `index` route